 The good news, of course, is that you’ve picked the right profession when it comes to ROEd—the “return on education” you should reap down the road.

-At this stage of the game, it’s important to have a plan in place for paying down your debt as efficiently as possible.
-Getting your finances in order early is especially critical if you anticipate borrowing more money down the road, whether to open your own practice or even to buy a house.
+At this stage of the game, it’s important to have a plan for paying down your debt as efficiently as possible.
+Getting your finances in order early is especially critical if you anticipate borrowing more money down the road, whether to open your own practice or buy a house.

 Student Loan Refinancing

 Refinancing makes it easier to manage your finances: You’ll get one bill each month from a single lender, instead of several bills for varying amounts that are based on different rates.

 You could also choose a term that lowers your monthly payments, leaving more money in your pocket to be used for other things, including building an emergency fund, preparing for your first child, and investing for retirement.

 One decision you’ll have to make if you refinance is whether your new loan should have a fixed or variable rate.
 With a fixed-rate loan, the interest rate stays the same for the life of the loan—the borrower pays the same monthly amount until the loan is paid off.